e-dorigatti/lispy/README.md

 straightforward, and relieves me from the burden of implementing lists and dicts myself (which would entail nuking the tokenization/parsing modules), as well as anything else that is found in the python ecosystem!

-## Roadmap
-Things I would like to implement, sooner or later:
- - Macros (I need to understand them myself, first)
- - A decent REPL
- - A real parser

 ## Syntax
 This is what is currently supported, and how to do it.